How to determine How Much Charcoal to Use?

-- For a low heat (think tender white fish, or for using the coals to light a smoker) – fill the chimney 25% full
+- Low heat (think tender white fish, or for using the coals to light a smoker) – fill the chimney 25% full

-- For a medium heat (burgers, brats etc.) – fill the chimney 50% full
+- Medium heat (burgers, brats etc.) – fill the chimney 50% full

-- For a medium high heat, or for a full grill of medium heat (think of more spread out charcoal in the grill) fill the chimney 75% full
+- Medium high heat, or for a full grill of medium heat.
+Think of more spread out charcoal in the grill) fill the chimney 75% full

-- For a high heat (grilling and searing steaks) – fill the chimney 100% full
+- High heat (grilling and searing steaks) – fill the chimney 100% full

 How do you know when your charcoal is ready at a particular temperature?

-Once you are comfortable with the above information try grilling something like boneless skinless chicken breast.
-Generally, this is a difficult thing to grill correctly, but if you understand your heat and direct vs. indirect grilling, it will become quite easy.
+Once you are comfortable with the above information try grilling something like boneless skinless chicken thighs.
+Generally, this is a difficult thing to grill correctly.
+However, if you understand your heat and direct vs. indirect grilling, it will become quite easy.